A Non-Expert's Introduction to Data Ethics for Mathematicians

 The situation is already scary.
 In 2016, Microsoft released a Twitter bot that ``learned'' from its interactions with other Twitter accounts; in less than a day, it was regularly producing racist tweets \cite{hatebot2016}.
 In December 2020, Stanford University's use of an algorithm to determine which people would receive the first batches of a COVID-19 vaccine resulted in an inequitable vaccination roll-out that prioritized high-ranking doctors over frontline human-facing medical personnel \cite{covid2020}.
 The output of algorithms have also led to decisions to cut off medical care \cite{ross2023}.
 In 2021, the outgoing Editor-in-Chief of a scientific journal publicly released refereeing data, including the numbers of decisions to accept or reject papers by each of the journal's referees during his tenure \cite{referee2021}.
-In 2023, Microsoft limited its Bing AI chatbot after its unsettling conversations \cite{leswing2023} and the LLM ChatGPT invented a sexual-harassment scandal and named a real professor in it \cite{verma2023}.
+In 2023, the LLM ChatGPT invented\footnote{It seems that LLMs and generative AI tools often simply make things up.} a sexual-harassment scandal and named a real professor in it \cite{verma2023} and Microsoft limited its Bing AI chatbot after its unsettling conversations \cite{leswing2023}.
 In today's world, it often seems necessary to laugh to keep from crying \cite{smbc2021}.

 The mathematical, statistical, and computational sciences are interconnected with human communities and society at large \cite{cambridge,ethicalmath,muller2023b,moses2021}.
 Neither our education nor our research occur in a vacuum, and many of our algorithms and other methods are now applied to social systems \cite{wagner2021,chiodo2023}.
 However, it is not traditional in mathematical-science education to discuss data ethics and other ethical considerations \cite{rycroft2022,muller2022}.
 What we choose to teach (and choose not to teach) impacts what our mentees do with their education.
-Consequently, it is crucial for mathematical scientists (and others) to think carefully about ethics and engage with it throughout their careers.
+Consequently, it is crucial for mathematical scientists (and others) to think carefully about ethics and engage with it throughout their careers~\cite{chiodo2024}.
 See \cite{loukides2018} for a short book on ethics and data science, \cite{ethics2016} for a theme journal issue on data ethics, \cite{veliz2021} for a wide-ranging handbook of digital ethics, and \cite{hippo2021} for a recent discussion of the ethics landscape in mathematics and advocacy of a ``Hippocratic Oath'' for mathematics.